brunocroh/open-link.nvim/README.md

 # Open Link Neovim Plugin

-A simple Neovim plugin to open selected text as URLs in Google Chrome.
+A simple Neovim plugin to open selected text as URLs in your browser.

 ## Features

-- Open selected text/URLs directly in Google Chrome browser
+- Open selected URLs directly in your browser
-- Configurable keybinding
-- Visual mode selection support

 ## Installation